 Our MEd programmes are part-time over three years.
 You're expected to attain 60 credits per year resulting in 180 credits.

-You undertake three classes each worth 20 credits.
-Normally this will be one class per semester.
+You undertake three classes each worth 20 credits – normally one class per semester.
 On-campus classes involve attending three hours per week, either in the evening or on Saturday morning.
 In total each class should take 200 hours including self-study.

-For distance learning classes, this will involve participating in weekly online seminars delivered via the University Virtual Learning Environment, My Place.
+Distance learning classes will involve participating in weekly online seminars delivered via the University Virtual Learning Environment (My Place).
 The seminars are scheduled in the evening to accommodate working professionals.